 - the ability to work well under pressure.

-With many organisations needing to relate physical information (e.g. the location of properties, quality of land, placement of utility cables) to other economic and social data (e.g. the density of population, anticipated social and healthcare needs of that population), GIS officers have the possibility of working for a range of organisations in the public, private and voluntary sectors, including:
+GIS officers work for a range of organisations in the public, private and voluntary sectors that need to relate physical information (for example, the location of properties, quality of land, placement of utility cables) to other economic, environmental and social data (for example, the density of population, anticipated social and healthcare needs of that population).

 - non-governmental organisations (NGOs).

-GIS consultancies tend to specialise in one or more specific areas, such as natural resources and the environment, military, utilities, oil and gas, or property.
+You can also work for a GIS consultancy, which tend to specialise in one or more specific areas such as natural resources and the environment, military, utilities, oil and gas, or property.

 Look for job vacancies at:

-For management-level jobs, recruitment agencies that specialise in IT, surveying and scientific jobs may be helpful.
+Recruitment agencies specialising in IT, surveying and scientific jobs may advertise vacancies, particularly for management-level jobs.

-The majority of training is on the job, although some large employers may provide in-house training.
+The majority of training takes place on the job, although some large employers may provide in-house training.
 Software developers who introduce new programs for GIS provide training in the use of these packages.

-As there is no typical route for career development, career progression depends on where you start.
-In GIS, teams are often made up of a range of professionals including cartographers, computer programmers, data analysts, information officers/managers and project managers.
-If there is any such thing as a typical route for a GIS officer, it might be to progress on to project manager and then to overall GIS manager, although there are other possibilities.
+As there's no typical route for career development, career progression can depend on where you start.
+Teams are often made up of a range of professionals including cartographers, computer programmers, data analysts, information officers/managers and project managers.
+You may be able to progress on to team leader, project manager and then to overall GIS manager, although there are other possibilities.

-With so many areas to choose from, within the public, private and third sectors, successful career development depends on clarifying your own particular interests early on.
+With so many areas to choose from, successful career development depends on clarifying your own interests early on.
 You could choose to focus on one of the following areas:

 - spatial analysis.